I: Enter the tidyverse

 • If x1stuedexpct is higher then take that, if not, take x1paredexpct

-• There’s two things I haven’t fully accounted for though…
+• There’s two things we haven’t fully accounted for though…

 • One doesn’t actually matter here, but might in other circumstances